DIVA-Lab-UTMB/BipartiteModularityMaximization/README.md

 BipartiteModularityMaximization
 ===============================

-The goal of this R package is to partition a bipartite network into non-overlapping biclusters by maximizing bipartite modularity defined in Barber (2007) <doi:10.1103/PhysRevE.76.066102> using the bipartite version of the algorithm described in Treviño (2015) <doi:10.1088/1742-5468/2015/02/p02003>.
+The goal of this R package is to partition a bipartite network into non-overlapping biclusters by maximizing bipartite modularity defined in [Barber (2007)](https://doi.org/10.1103/PhysRevE.76.066102) using the bipartite version of the algorithm described in [Treviño (2015)](https://doi.org/10.1088/1742-5468/2015/02/p02003).

 Installation
 ------------